-Not many women have just one perfume.
-No doubt over the year you’ve amassed a collection of treasured scents perfect for every occasion.
-But can you ever wear your Dior with our Gucci?
+So what’s the deal with fragrances?
+You’ve no doubt amassed a collection of treasured scents perfect for every occasion over the years, but can you ever wear your Dior with our Gucci?
 And what’s the best way to build up your scent for a special night out?
 BeautySA has all your fragrance layering questions answered!

 Q: Should I change my fragrance for the season?

 A: Who says you can’t wear fruity-florals in winter?
 Some women like to wear lighter, fresher scents in spring and summer and some don’t.
 There are no rules here.
 If you like the way something smells and want to wear it, then wear it.

 Q: I’m in love with two perfumes – can I wear them together?
 How can I layer them right?

 A: Don’t be afraid to mix your perfume.
 Granted it’s okay to have your signature scent, but have some fun.
 Fragrance houses like Jo Malone have fragrances that layer really well, but if you’re mixing different brands, make sure you keep it light.
 The more intense ‘night-time’ fragrances are best on their own.
 When it comes to layering, it’s best to keep it in the family.
 Whether it’s woody, floral, fresh, oriental or citrus.

 Q: How can I get my perfume to last longer on my skin so the smell doesn’t disappear?

 A: Perfumer and owner of Frazer Parfums, Tammy Frazer, adds, ‘Foremost, the skin needs to be moisturised as a good base’.
 ‘If the skin is dry, then fragrance does not last long at all – it needs the oily skin to bind to.
 I would advise a thematic layering, if you wear a rose perfume, then use a light rose scented moisturiser first,’ she explains.